What Is Epididymitis?

 - Swab sample: For this test, your doctor inserts a narrow swab into the tip of your penis to get a sample of discharge.
 This is used to test for chlamydia or gonorrhea.

 The most common treatment for epididymitis is antibiotics.
-If your doctor believes you have epididymitis, he might give you a prescription for antibiotics before any lab test results are even back.
+If your doctor believes you have epididymitis, they might give you a prescription for antibiotics before any lab test results are even back.

 You’ll likely take those medications for a week or two, and you’ll usually start feeling better in a matter of days.
 Always take your full course of antibiotics as prescribed, even when you feel better.